Sznv91/graduation-TopJava/README.md

 # Vote for the restaurant
 ## Resource:
 [/restaurants/{restaurantId}/make_vote](http://localhost:8080/restaurants/{restaurantId}/make_vote)
+___
+For demonstration, you can use for example {restaurantId} = 100003
 ## Type:
 >GET
 #### Description:
 The resource allows to vote a single user for a restaurant.
 Voting can be made during the day.
 User can vote only for one restaurant.
 A second vote will update the vote for the other restaurant.
 Re-voting is only possible until 11am o'clock.
-For change vote time limiter you need change class `ru.topjava.service.VoteService.class` at string number 26.
+For change vote time limiter you need change class `ru.topjava.service.VoteService.class` at string number `26`.

 # Update Restaurant
 ## Resource: